The best young musicians in Asia don't come from just one country.

 Concertmaster Applicants

-Applicants wishing to be considered for the position of Concertmaster must submit the standard audition requirements — four orchestral excerpts and an own choice piece — plus a selection of designated orchestral solo excerpts.
-These will feature prominent violin solos from the orchestral repertoire, such as those in Scheherazade (Rimsky-Korsakov) and Symphony No. 1 (Brahms).
+Applicants wishing to be considered for the position of Concertmaster must submit the standard audition requirements plus a selection of designated orchestral solo excerpts.
+These will feature prominent violin solos from the orchestral repertoire.

 Recording Your Audition